While most noises are pleasant and at comfortable levels, there are times when sound can be extremely loud and even cause damage to your well-being.

 What Is a Zenbooth?

 A Zenbooth is a fully contained, enclosed unit that is installed in a matter of hours.
-They are available as one or two person booths.
-The booths are Eco-friendly, as they are constructed of recycled and renewable materials.
-Using slider pads, these office booths are easy to move in case your office layout changes.
+They are available in 2-6 person units.
+The booths are Eco-friendly, as they are constructed from recycled and renewable materials.
+Using slider pads, they're easy to move in case your office layout changes to something more modern.

 The straightforward assembly and flexibility of a Zenbooth is another reason that they are preferred over costly office renovations.